An ETH-Tight FPT Algorithm for Rejection-Proof Set Packing with Applications to Kidney Exchange: A single-exponential algorithm for 1-rejections

 \section{A single-exponential algorithm for 1-rejections}

-In the previous section, we have shown that under ETH no asymptotic runtime improvement can be made for RPKE-$d$, even when considering the restricted case $2$-RPKE-$d$.
-This raises the question whether improvements can be made by further restricting to the problem $1$-RPKE-$d$.
+In the previous section, we have shown that under the ETH it is impossible to solve RPKE-$d$ (or its restricted case $2$-RPKE-$d$) in time~$2^{o(n \log n)}$.
+This raises the question whether a single-exponential running time is possible for $1$-RPKE-$d$.
 We answer this question positively by providing a $3^n\cdot(n + m)^{\Oh(1)}$ algorithm for the generalization $1$-RP-$d$-SP.

-\begin{restatable}{theorem}{thmOneRejection} $(\bigstar)$ For each fixed~$d$, the $1$-RP-$d$-SP problem can be solved in $3^n\cdot(n + m)^{\Oh(1)}$ time, where $|U|=n$ and $|\mathcal{S}|=m$. \end{restatable} \begin{proof}[Proof sketch] The main idea for solving an instance $I = (U_1,\dots,U_p,\mathcal{S},k)$ of $1$-RP-$d$-SP is as follows.
+\begin{restatable}{theorem}{thmOneRejection} $(\bigstar)$ For each fixed~$d$, the $1$-RP-$d$-SP problem can be solved in $3^n\cdot(n + m)^{\Oh(1)}$ time. \end{restatable} \begin{proof}[Proof sketch] The main idea for solving an instance $I = (U_1,\dots,U_p,\mathcal{S},k)$ of $1$-RP-$d$-SP is as follows.
 Let~$U := \bigcup_{i \in [p]} U_i$ be the complete universe.
 The algorithm iterates over all subsets~$U' \subseteq U$ of size at least~$k$, each of which could be the set of elements covered by a solution to~$I$.
 It then tries to find a solution covering exactly~$U'$.
 The main insight now is the following: whether or not a set~$A \in \S[U']$ leads to a $1$-rejection by agent~$i$ in a solution that covers exactly~$U'$, is uniquely determined by the combination of~$U'$ and~$A$.
 It is independent of the identities of the other sets used in the solution.
 Agent~$i$ performs a $1$-rejection for~$A$ if and only if there is a collection of pairwise disjoint $i$-internal sets avoiding~$U' \setminus A$ that covers more elements from~$U_i$ than~$A$ does.
 For each choice of~$U'$ we can therefore compute a collection~$\mathcal{S}'$ of sets that are feasible to be used in a $1$-rejection-proof solution covering exactly~$U'$.
 Testing whether there is a $1$-rejection-proof solution covering exactly~$U'$ then turns into an instance of \textsc{Exact Set Cover} over a universe of size~$|U'| \leq |U|$, which can be solved efficiently via \autoref{lm:exact set cover}.
 The exact running time follows from some small optimizations and the binomial theorem. \end{proof}